dime-scheduler/sdk-dotnet/docs/docs/glossary.md

 fields in the back office system that actually have a meaning because the indicator's data model is extremely simple and does not expose any business logic; it merely htas a name and a color.

 For example, a category can serve as a status indicator.
 When a resource starts the task, he can then update the task through a mobile app and set the status to 'In Progress'.
 Through real-time synchronization, the appointment in the planning board will be updated and the planner will see - through the color of the modified indicator - that the resource has arrived at the client's site and has started the activity.

+## Source apps and types

+Dime.Scheduler is a centralized planning tool, and thus it could accommodate the work orders and resources from multiple back-office systems.
+In order to distinguish between those items, `Source Applications` and `Source Types` are used.

+A **source application** is merely an identifier to indicate the originating back-office system.
+A back-office system could be Business Central Production, Business Central Test, CRM Production, and any other kind of system that produces work that needs to be scheduled.
+This code also appears in the so-called 'multi-back-office setup', where you can configure the URI and the credentials to use to send the data back when the planning has been made.

+A **source type** describes the entity type in the back office system.
+For example, a source type could be a service order, a case, an appointment, a production order, and anything else.